1. Jainism was founded by__________.

 Explanation: It conveys the message of Ahimsa Parmo Dharma.

-22. The earliest Jain texts were written in:
+22. The earliest Jain texts were written in__________.

 A) Pali